 >> All News and FAQ (vaccination, Green Pass, lessons and exams)

-The 2022/23 academic calendars for each Department will be available from June onwards.Students will be informed as soon as they are available.
+The 2022/23 academic calendars for each Department are now available.

 Academic Calendars at the University of Bergamo depend on the Department where you are going to study.

 here you find the academic calendars divided for each Department

 The lectures and exams of the bachelor’s, master’s and single-cycle master’s degree courses in the a.y.
 2022-2023 will take place exclusively in person at the university.

 Course Catalogues for a.y.
 2022/23 will be available from July onwards.
 For this reason you will submit your Learning Agreement-Before mobility within 30 August.

 Please have a look at the previous Course Catalogue, because anyway most courses don’t differ from one year to the next, but the semester in which the courses are held might change.